Environmental and

 • Customer End Use — 40 CFR 98 Subpart NN, Scope 3

-Subparts C and W require reporting of Scope 1 GHG emissions from combustion and from petroleum and natural gas systems, respectively, for facilities that emit 25,000 metric tons or more of CO2e per year.
-Subpart NN requires reporting of Scope 3 customer end use emissions from all local natural gas distribution companies that physically deliver at least 460 million standard cubic feet of natural gas to customers and operate within a single state.
+Subparts C and W require reporting Scope 1 GHG emissions from combustion and petroleum and natural gas systems, respectively, for facilities that emit 25,000 mtCO2e or more annually.
+Subpart NN requires reporting of Scope 3 customer end-use emissions from all local natural gas distribution companies that physically deliver at least 460 million standard cubic feet of natural gas to customers and operate within a single state.
 Emissions generated by customer end use of our natural gas product comprise a significant portion of our Scope 3 and total GHG emissions.

 Total Estimated EPA-Reportable GHG Emissions (MT CO2e)